Kronter/andre-portfolio/src/content/blog/mark-down-cheatsheet.md

   - type: heading
     text: "Basic Content Types"
   - type: paragraph
     text: "This is a standard paragraph.
-You can write your main content here.
-To make text **bold**, you wrap it in double asterisks.
-To make it *italic*, you use single asterisks.
-For ***both***, use three."
+You can now use standard Markdown for **bold**, *italic*, and ***both***."
+  - type: paragraph
+    text: "You can also add a standard Markdown link like this: [GDC's YouTube channel](https://www.youtube.com/channel/UC0JB7TSe4MA MoscpbWGo-pA)."
   - type: list
     items:
       - "This is the first item in a list."